 To finance the war against France, the German nobility was asked in 1813 to turn in their golden artifacts.
 As a patriotic reward, they received an iron cast ring with the words “Gold gab ich fur Eisen” (“gold I gave for iron”).
 This Fer de Berlin – as this type of jewelry became known – later developed into a new rage in Germany.

-Jewelry from the late 1700’s and early 1800’s can be characterized by typical shapes and ornamentation which are highly architectural.
+Jewelry from the late 1700s and early 1800s can be characterized by typical shapes and ornamentation which are highly architectural.
 Oval and navette shapes were highly fashionable and these were used extensively in rings and pendants.
 Diamonds and pearls were the favorite choices as precious gems.
-One can find many jewelry pieces from the turn of the 19th century set with a rim of pearls or diamonds, around a center depiction (which could be center stone, a portrait or a memento mori).
-Many gemstones, especially diamonds were still set in closed backs, but around the turn of the 19th-century, a jour settings made its appearance for diamond jewelry.
+One can find many jewelry pieces from the turn of the 19th century set with a rim of pearls or diamonds, around a center depiction (which could be a center stone, a portrait, or a memento mori).
+Many gemstones, especially diamonds were still set in closed backs, but around the turn of the 19th century, à jour settings made its appearance for diamond jewelry.

-During the late 1700’s the industrial revolution started and workshops transformed from serving the local communities to llarge-scale export companies.
+During the late 1700s the Industrial Revolution started and workshops transformed from serving the local communities to large-scale export companies.
 Especially smiths from the town of Hanau in Germany took orders from international jewelry houses according to provided designs.
-As Hanau was a “free town” where no guild rules were applicable, they did not just export jewelry to several European commissioners but they also didn’t need to obey to any hallmarking rules – or even stamped pseudo hallmarks on the items.
-The latter is what makes it virtually impossible to determine the origin of these jewelry items, unless documentation is present in the form of design drawings in the archives or the obvious hallmarking clues that were indexed from studies that started on that subject as of the late 19th century.
+As Hanau was a “free town” where no guild rules were applicable, they did not just export jewelry to several European commissioners but they also didn’t need to obey any hallmarking rules – or even stamped pseudo hallmarks on the items.
+The latter is what makes it virtually impossible to determine the origin of these jewelry items unless documentation is present in the form of design drawings in the archives or the obvious hallmarking clues that were indexed from studies that started on that subject as of the late 19th century.

 Due to the 18th century enlightenment spirit and the expansion urges of Napoleon Bonaparte, the guild system was officially abolished around 1797 and gold smithing became a free profession.
 This change was not accepted without resistance and many guilds were still in existence well into the 19th century, yet with less influence.
-As a result of this homogenization there was the obvious trade off in the form of a decline in quality.
+As a result of this homogenization, there was an obvious trade-off in the form of a decline in quality.